 They are also helpful in reducing the symptoms of arthritis, joint pain, and skin diseases.

 Omega 6 fatty acids are present in processed food items and vegetable oils.
 Excessive intake of omega-6 fatty acids is linked with inflammation in the body.

 Some of the rich sources include flaxseeds, sunflower seeds, pumpkin seeds, sesame seeds, walnuts, fatty fish (salmon, tuna, sardines, trout, etc), soybean, soymilk, tofu, cheese, and others.

 What are the bad fats?

-Fats that are potentially harmful to health are classified as bad fats.
-They are solid at room These include
+Fats that are potentially harmful to health are classified as “bad fats.”
+They are solid in the room.
+These include

 - Saturated fats